-Here at SWIRLL, we have 7 main mobile and two stationary platforms dedicated to understanding severe weather, the boundary layer, and winter weather.
-Our platforms are operated by UAH faculty, staff, and students.
-Each platform we operate takes part in different research projects throughout the year including severe weather, winter weather, hurricane landfalls, winter weather research, and boundary layer studies.
-Many of these studies are performed in our own backyard as we did during the VORTEX-SE campaign.
+Home to the MAPNet (Mobile Atmospheric Profiling Network), SWIRLL has 7 main mobile and two stationary platforms dedicated to understanding severe weather, the boundary layer, and winter weather.
+These platforms are operated by UAH faculty, staff, and students.
+Each platform takes part in different research projects throughout the year including severe weather, winter weather, hurricane landfalls, winter weather research, and boundary layer studies.
+Many of these studies are performed right here in Alabama as was done during the VORTEX-SE campaign.

 Each platform contains an array of radars, surface instruments, radiometers, and lidars that are used to gather important information about the atmosphere.
-We also have instruments that can be deployed alongside these individual platforms for additional data collection.
+Instruments can be removed or added to platforms to make measurements flexible.
 Click on the links below to check out our platforms!
 To see a list all of our instruments, including the instruments mounted on each platform, click here!

 - The Mobile Integrated Profiling System (MIPS)